ory/docs/docs/ecosystem/styleguide/styleguide.md

 Relative linking enables crosslinks to work:

 - in Review Apps, local previews, and `/help`.
-- when working on the documentation locally, so you can verify that they work as early as possible in the process.
+- when working on the documentation locally, so you can verify that they work during the process.
 - in the Ory user interface when browsing doc files in their respective repositories.
 For example, the links displayed at `https://github.com/ory/kratos/master/doc/README.md`.